fluxcd/flux/site/using.md

 `filter-type` can be [`glob`](#glob), [`semver`](#semver), and
 [`regexp`](#regexp).
 Filter values use the same syntax as when the filter is configured using fluxctl.

+Annotations can also be used to tell Flux to temporary ignore certain manifests using `flux.weave.works/ignore: "true"`.
+Read more about this in the [FAQ](faq.md#can-i-temporarily-make-flux-ignore-a-deployment).